-A nonalcoholic eggnog recipe that will stay with you forever.
+A non-alcoholic eggnog recipe that will stay with you forever.
 I made it with whole milk and heavy cream, which tasted great.
 This recipe is rich, and the combination of spices will WOW you for sure.

-I promise my recipe tastes so good you'll love it, and it is better than store-bought.
-It’s safe since the eggs are cooked, and it is kid friendly.
+I promise my recipe tastes so good you’ll love it, and it is better than store-bought.
+It’s safe since the eggs are cooked, and it is kid-friendly.
 You will never worry about the safety of this drink while pouring it to your guests or family, and it tastes even better the next day.

-If you are uncomfortable using raw eggs like me, this is the safest eggnog recipe and is so easy to make.
+If you are uncomfortable using raw eggs like me, this is the safest alcohol-free eggnog recipe and is so easy to make.

-🥘 INGREDIENTS YOU'LL NEED
+🥘 INGREDIENTS

 This recipe is straightforward, and you probably have all the ingredients in your kitchen.